The Legend of Al, John and Jack: Plot

 The story is set in New York City in 1959.
-Three gangsters, namely Al, John and Jack, by pretending to watch a film in a drive-in theater, are spying on Sam Genovese, the most wanted mob boss of the city.
+Three gangsters, namely Al, John and Jack, who pretend to be watching a film in a drive-in theater, are in fact spying on Sam Genovese, the most wanted mob boss of the city.
 Genovese, nicknamed "chicken thigh" after his favourite food, plans to kill one of his men who betrayed him, and the three gangsters are there because they want to record the killing and send it to the FBI.
-But, when Genovese is about to pull the trigger, he chokes on the food he is eating.
-The traitor saves him and is pardoned, and, while the gangsters are about to leave, Al is electrocuted by a cable and loses his memory.
+But, when Genovese is about to pull the trigger, he chokes on his food.
+The traitor saves his life and is pardoned, and, while the gangsters are about to leave, Al is electrocuted by a cable and loses his memory.

-Some days later, the gangsters–Al Caruso, nicknamed "Four-fingers", Johnny Gresko, also known as "Handsome Johnny", and Jack Amoruso, nicknamed "Not-everything-turns-out-as-it-should"–are in a hotel room; due to the electrocution Al got a rare syndrome which erases his memory every time he fells asleep.
+Some days later, the gangsters–Al Caruso, nicknamed "Four-fingers", Johnny Gresko, also known as "Handsome Johnny", and Jack Amoruso, nicknamed "Not-everything-turns-out-as-it-should"–are in a hotel room; due to the electrocution Al got a rare syndrome which erases his memory every time he falls asleep.
 They tell him the whole story: four days before, it was Jack's birthday.
 Johnny got him a book about Caravaggio (who the little schooled Jack calls "Carabbaggio" due to his heavy Sicilian accent) and Al got him a new gun.
-They work for Genovese, but they are clumsy and unreliable: they recently killed an innocent barber, "Against-growth" Frankie, because they mistakenly thought he was "Rubber-ass" Frankie, a traitor who used to collaborate with FBI.
-Also, whilst in a pub run by Genovese's gang, they start a shootout because Jack confuses a gangster with "Little weasel" Frank, a gangster he thought was dissolved in acid.
+They work for Genovese, but they are clumsy and unreliable: they recently killed an innocent barber, "Against-growth" Frankie, because they mistakenly thought he was "Rubber-ass" Frankie, a traitor who used to collaborate with the FBI.
+Also, whilst in a pub run by Genovese's gang, they start a shootout because Jack mistakes a gangster for "Little weasel" Frank, another gangster he thought was dissolved in acid.

-Genovese give them one last chance: they have to pick up his old aunt at the bus station and carry her around the town.
-But, as soon as they meet the old lady, Jack kills her, accidentally shooting with his new gun, which is defective.
+Genovese gives them one last chance: they have to pick up his old aunt at the bus station and take her around town.
+But, as soon as they meet the old lady, Jack accidentally kills her, shooting with his new gun, which is defective.
 (According to Johnny, the gun shot because Jack "held the barrel up", something he already told him not to do seven times.)